 - 1. Formal application for admission should be submitted using the TST Online Admissions Application. - 2.
 Applicants must pay an application fee as specified on the on-line application page, and according to the payment options.
-No decision on the application will be sent to the applicant until this fee has been paid.
+No decision on the application will be sent to the applicant until this fee has been paid. - 3.
+Applicants must arrange to have either official versions, photocopies or scanned copies of their complete academic records from all universities attended forwarded as part of their application.

-- 3. Applicants must arrange to have one official copy of their complete academic records from all universities attended forwarded as part of their application. - 4.
-Two academic letters of reference are also required for all graduate degrees. - 5.
+- 4. Two academic letters of reference are also required for all graduate degrees. - 5.
 Certified English translations of all international documentation written in a language other than English or French must also be submitted.